agentcontest/massim_2018/documents/javaagents.md

 # MASSim Javaagents Documentation

+This module provides some very basic agent framework written in Java.
+EISMASSim is integrated so that agents can communicate with the MASSim server out of the box.

+Some very basic agents are included mainly for testing purposes.

 ## Create your own agent
 * Add a new class for your agent somewhere in _massim.javaagents.agents_
  * Make your class extend _massim.javaagents.agents.Agent_